 Shio Kombu: How to Use Salted Kelp (5 Easy Recipes)

-Especially, we Japanese often use dashi soup stock made from kombu or seaweed kelp in various dishes, which include miso soups, Nabemono hot-pots, and noodle soups.
+Seaweed is an indispensable part of Japanese cuisine; For instance, we often make Dashi stock from kombu or seaweed kelp and use it in various dishes, including miso soup, Nabemono hot pots, and noodle soups.

 Shio Kombu (塩こんぶ)

-Shio Kombu is a traditional Japanese food consisting of thin strips of salted kelp, as “Shio (塩)” means salt in Japanese.
+Shio Kombu (塩こんぶ) is a traditional Japanese food consisting of thin and short strips of salted kelp, as Shio (塩), also spelled as Sio, means salt in Japanese.

-For the unfamiliar, “Furikake (ふりかけ)” is a traditional Japanese rice condiment.
-It is made from ingredients, such as meat, fish, seafood, seaweed, and eggs, processed into granules or dry mini flakes.
+For the unfamiliar, Furikake (ふりかけ) is a traditional Japanese condiment consisting of dry mini flakes or granules usually processed from various ingredients, such as meat, fish, seafood, and seaweed.

-Next, “Ochazuke (お茶漬け)“, or Chazuke, is a traditional Japanese rice bowl dish where steamed plain rice is entirely soaked in green tea or soup, garnished with some savory or salty toppings.
+Next, Ochazuke (お茶漬け) or Chazuke is a Japanese rice bowl dish where steamed plain rice is entirely soaked in green tea or soup and garnished with some savory or salty toppings.

 |Shio Kombu||10 grams|

-|Fresh cucumber||about 50 grams|
+|Fresh cucumber||50 grams|

-- Cut the cucumber into 2 mm wide slices
+- Cut the cucumber into 2 mm wide slices.

-- Ready to eat, Enjoy!
+- Now it’s ready to eat.
+Enjoy!